tensorfactory/PiFaceCam/README.md

 To defense against attack using photo, you can use stereo cameras setup.
 It works by detecting the face angles from the left and right camera, -α & β.
 The difference of these angles (β – (-α) = β + α) should be about the same as the angle between the left and right camera.
 For this example, the left and right cameras were placed 40˚ apart, β – (-α) will be close to 40˚.
 However, if a photo (instead of a 3D face) was placed in front of both cameras, both cameras will measure the same face angle and β – (-α) will be close to 0˚.
 We can set a minimum and maximum acceptable face angle (β + α).
 Both values should be between 0˚ and 100˚.<br/>
 **[6] in_verification_server_mode/ verification_server_port_no/ verification_server_token:** In verification mode, we need to provide the port number for the server and if a verification token is also provides, it will be used by the client during request for validation.
 Once setup, the raspberry pi will act as a verification server.
 Any client can send to it a reference image for verification.
 The verification server will return if the person currently in front of the camera matches the person in the reference image.
+***Information to server***
 To request for verification, the client needs to send the reference image, the token, and a boolean indicating if a returned image is required, in JSON format to server.
 |Element|Key|Value|
 |:--|:--:|:--:|
 |Token|"token"|String|